wenjing-liu/stream-react-redux-router-google-auth-demo/README.md

-This project is built by using react, sematic-ui and youtube api.
+This project is built by using react, redux, react-router, google auth sematic-ui.

 The purpose of this project to build react component, use props system and callback function to do communication between parent to child and child to parent.